Welcome to CAC Summer Camps!

 Welcome letter from your camp leader

 Reminder to complete Required Forms & Agreements

 To complete your registration, review and sign all required forms, agreements, waivers,and releases prior to the start of camp including:

 Consent for Participation & Media Release Student Acceptable Use Policy

-All Required Forms & Agreements are due no later than two weeks before the camp start date.
+All required forms, agreements, waivers and releases are due no later than two weeks before the camp start date.